-Note 8 - Line of Credit
+Note 7 - Line of Credit

-On November 1, 2016, the District renewed the line of credit with Amegy Bank for \$400,000.
-The line of credit is payable upon demand and expires on October 25, 2016.
-Outstanding amounts accrue interest at the lesser of the prime rate or 18 percent per annum.
-As of October 31, 2016, there have not been any draws against this line of credit.
+On November 1, 2018, the District renewed a line of credit with Amegy Bank for \$400,000.
+The line of credit is payable upon demand and expires on October 22, 2019.
+Interest will be computed on the basis of a 365-day year and the actual days elapsed with a fluctuating rate per annum equal to The Wall Street Journal prime rate of interest.
+As of October 31, 2018, there have not been any draws against this line of credit.

-Note 9 - Operating Leases
+Note 8 - Operating Leases

 The District has entered into various operating leases for office space and equipment.
-The total cost under these leases in the current fiscal year was \$114,450.
-The District's lease for office space is the most significant of these leases with monthly payments of approximately \$10,000 per month for base rent and related costs.
-Future minimum lease payments for office space are as follows:
+The total cost under these leases in the current fiscal year was \$312,270.
+The District's lease for office space is one of the most significant of these leases with monthly payments of approximately \$11,000 per month for base rent and related costs.
+In addition, the District pays monthly rent of \$16,000 per month for a temporary space for the Houston Police Department to increase security in the area.
+Future minimum lease payments for the leases are as follows: